Payum/Payum/docs/paypal/express-checkout/authorize-token-custom-query-parameters.md

-# Authorize token custom query parameters.
+# Paypal Express Checkout.
+Authorize token custom query parameters.

 It often required to customize authorize token ulr parameters.
 For example you may want a mobile version of paypal pages.